HookturnDigital/acf-theme-code/readme.md

 # ACF Theme Code for Advanced Custom Fields

-Automatically generate the code needed to implement Advanced Custom Fields in your themes.
+Automatically generates the code needed to implement Advanced Custom Fields in your WordPress themes.
+This plugin aims to rapidly speed up development by producing copy-and-paste PHP snippets for entire ACF Field Groups leaving the developer to implement custom markup as needed for the given project.

+** Note: this project is now maintained as part of the _ACF Theme Code Pro_ repository.** To download the latest free version of this plugin, visit the [ACF Theme Code Pro WordPress.org repository](https://wordpress.org/plugins/acf-theme-code/).
+For the Pro version, visit the [ACF Theme Code Pro page on Hookturn.io](https://hookturn.io/downloads/acf-theme-code-pro/).

 ## Description
 The _ACF Theme Code_ plugin automatically generates the code needed to implement _[Advanced Custom Fields](https://en-au.wordpress.org/plugins/advanced-custom-fields/)_ in your themes.